Phamily/vue-todo-pwa/README.md

 4. Extra credit: Search the todo list

 ## Submission instructions
-* Fork the project on CodeSandbox at: https://githubbox.com/Phamily/vue-todo-pwa
+Fork the project on CodeSandbox at: https://githubbox.com/Phamily/vue-todo-pwa<br>
+*Note: You may have to to refresh once to give the modules time to transpile.*

+Add your features.
+Then email us:
+  1. A completed CodeSandbox link showing your working code.
-* Send us the completed CodeSandbox link, along with a 3-5 minute screencast demoing the new features and talking through the major parts of the code.
+  2. A 3-5 minute screencast link demoing your new features and talking through the major parts of the code.

 Feel free to use any screencasting software.
-[Vidyard](https://www.vidyard.com/) is decent if you need a recommendation.
+[Vidyard](https://www.vidyard.com/) or [Loom](https://www.loom.com/) are decent if you need a recommendation.

 ## Guidelines
 * We expect spending between 2-6 hrs on the project, depending upon your familiarity with the technologies involved.
 We recommend timeboxing and seeing how much you can do within that time.